amklenk/Professional-Portfolio/README.md

 ## Project Status

 This project is a work in progress.
 It will be updated via a develop and feature branches going forward.
 Feedback on positioning, design, functionality, and responsiveness is pivotal for future iterations of the live site.
 The hero will potentially house an animation instead of just an image.
 Each project tile will potentially have an animation instead of just an inner glow.
+The contact section will eventually have a user input section where the user can submit their name, email address, and message.
+The arrow button will be moved below the contact icons, but with different styling so that the user understands it is a nav button and not a contact icon.